ErreurDeSyntaxe/template-eslint/README.md

-# Webpack Template
+# ESLint (and Webpack) Template

-A template for projects that need Webpack.
-It does not include ESLint.
+A template for projects that need Webpack and ESLint.

 ## About the Project